aperture9/ViconPacketAutoTriggerUE5/README.md

-# Auto Record on Vicon Packet Auto-Trigger
+# Take Recorder Auto-Trigger on Vicon Shogun Packet Plugin for UE4/UE5

 This plugin is designed to trigger Unreal Engine Take Recorder when a Vicon packet is received, auto-name the take based on the vicon packet, and cut when Vicon cuts.
 This was built for a project back in 2020-2021 and has not been tried since.